 ABOUT THE INITIATIVE

-A unique collaborative approach uses mana whenua and community aspirations as its driving force, aiming to empower the people of Taranaki to take action for these species.
+Restoring seabirds and shorebirds holding mana whenua and community aspirations as a driving force, aiming to empower the people of Taranaki to take action for these species.

 Action will focus in specific areas of the coastline, termed “Safe Havens”.
 These safe havens will allow seabirds and shorebirds to thrive, unimpeded, returning in greater numbers year on year before eventually overflowing into neighbouring sites around the region.
 Taking a regional approach to this model allows sites to be chosen in a way that avoids conflicts with existing land use and facilitates greater positive impact both on land and at sea.